Cognigy/Documentation/docs/en/docs/ai/handover-providers/live-agent-setup/live-agent-setup-additional-inbox.md

 <div class="divider"></div>

-Normally you will not need to manually create an Inbox for your Project.
-However, if necessary for your project, you can create additional Inboxes in Live Agent and set them up for handover in your Flows.
+You can create additional Inboxes in Live Agent and set them up for handover in your Flows.
 ## Add another Inbox in Live Agent
 <div class="divider"></div>

 To add another Inbox in Live Agent, follow these steps:

 1. In the sidebar of the Live Agent dashboard, click **Inboxes**.
 2. In the upper-right corner, click the **+ Add Inbox** button.
 Live Agent will show you a screen to set up your Inbox.